Rethinkers/awok/README.md

 # awok
-A Web Of Knowledge -- information management platform
+## A Web Of Knowledge

+awok is an information management platform that models propositions and the logical connections between them.